Sonia-corporation/sonia-discord/CONTRIBUTING.md

 There is one way to have access to it:
 - Asks an admin (like [C0ZEN](https://github.com/C0ZEN)).

+#### How does this works?

+On local development - based on the environment variable `NODE_ENV` -, `dotenv` will read the [environment file](.env) to override the environment variables.
+To configure Firebase the environment variable `GOOGLE_APPLICATION_CREDENTIALS` will be used to define the path of the Firebase service account file.

+On local production, `dotenv` is not used.
+Instead, the environment variable `GOOGLE_APPLICATION_CREDENTIALS` is configured on the fly to point to the [dist](dist) folder.

+The path of the Firebase service account file being different and "production" friendly we needed to come up with this configuration file.
+Since the solution must be production-first, some node scripts are creating a default Firebase service account file based partially on dedicated environment variables.
+GitHub will handle the replacement with the configured secrets.

+Now to avoid creating manually this file when using the local production the solution was to override this generated file with the one existing locally for the local development.

 ## Environment

 This project use `dotenv` to load some environment variables locally only.